Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 There are cliffs along the beach for walking trails and beach viewpoints, as well as restaurants and bars.

-Day 2 of Jeju Island Itinerary:
+Day 2 — East Jeju Island + Northern Jeju

 1. Seongsan Ilchulbong aka Sunrise Peak